Clever/wag/README.md

 ## Swagger Spec

-Currently, WAG doesn't implement the entire Swagger Spec.
+Currently, Wag doesn't implement the entire Swagger Spec.
 A couple things to keep in mind:
 - All schemas should reference type definitions in /definitions.
 Any schemas defined in /paths will cause an error.
-- All parameters and definitions should be defined in their specific path object instead of globally.
 - Scheme, produces, and consumers can only be defined in the top-level swagger object, not individual operations.
 On the top level object the scheme must be 'http', produces must be 'application/json' and consumes must be 'application/json'

-Below is a more comprehensive list of the features we don't support along with some custom extensions.
+Below is a more comprehensive list of the features we don't yet support

 ### Unsupported Features
 Mime Types